-She is the Director of the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford and Professor of Political Science, Stanford University, and Jere L. Bacharach Professor Emerita of International Studies in the Department of Political Science at the University of Washington.
+She earned her BA from Bryn Mawr College in 1968 and her PhD from Harvard University in 1974, the year she joined the faculty of the University of Washington.
 She has been a Senior Fellow at the Watson Institute for International Studies, Brown University.
 She held the Chair in Politics, United States Studies Centre at the University of Sydney, 2009-13 and is currently an Affiliate Professor there.
 At the University of Washington she was director of the CHAOS (Comparative Historical Analysis of Organizations and States) Center and formerly the Harry Bridges Chair and Director of the Harry Bridges Center for Labor Studies.

-She is general editor of Cambridge Studies in Comparative Politics and co-general editor of the Annual Review of Political Science.
-Levi serves on the boards of the: Social Science Research Council (SSRC); Institute For Advanced Study; Center for Advanced Studies in the Social Sciences (CEACS) in Madrid; and Scholar and Research Group of the World Justice Project.
+She was general editor of Cambridge Studies in Comparative Politics and is co-general editor of the Annual Review of Political Science.
+Levi serves on the boards of the: Social Science Research Council (SSRC); Carlos III-Juan March Institute in Madrid; Scholar and Research Group of the World Justice Project, and the Berggruen Institute.
 Levi and her husband, Robert Kaplan, are avid collectors of Australian Aboriginal art.
-Ancestral Modern, an exhibition drawn from their collection, was on view at the Seattle Art Museum (SAM) in 2012.
-Yale University Press and SAM co-published the catalogue.Her fellowships include the Woodrow Wilson in 1968, German Marshall in 1988-9, and the Center for Advanced Study of the Behavioral Sciences in 1993-1994.
+Ancestral Modern, an exhibition drawn from their collection, was on view at the Seattle Art Museum (SAM) in 2012 and is traveling in the U.S. and Canada in 2017-19.
+Yale University Press and SAM co-published the catalogue, which is now available online.
+There was also a 2017 exhibition at the Metropolitan Museum of Art, "On Country: Australian Aboriginal Art from the the Kaplan-Levi Gift."
+Her fellowships include the Woodrow Wilson in 1968, German Marshall in 1988-9, and the Center for Advanced Study of the Behavioral Sciences in 1993-1994.
 She has lectured and been a visiting fellow at the Australian National University, the European University Institute, the Max Planck Institute in Cologne, the Juan March Institute, the Budapest Collegium, Cardiff University, Oxford University, Bergen University, and Peking University.